-The St. John Parish Sheriff's Office will be conducting a FREE Hunter Safety Course .
+The St. John Parish Sheriff's Office will be conducting a FREE Hunter Safety Course (Please check back for next course date) .
 The class will be held in the conference room.
 This will be the normal two day class and is open to anyone who wants to attend.
 Children under 17 attending must be picked up by their parents on time at ending of class.
 All persons attending MUST arrive promptly due to manditory attendance hours needed to complete class.

 Interested persons MUST pre-register at 985-359-8754 if no answer leave name of student with a contact number, or email at HunterSafety@stjohnsheriff.org